nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures/compact-architecture-with-kafka.md

 ## Architecture Description

-Compared to the [Compact Architecture with Redis]({{page page='compact-architecture-with-redis'}}), this one works with Kafka.
-Consequently, Nuxeo Stream and the Bulk Service relies on Kafka, providing significant performance improvement compared to a Redis-based infrastructure.
-Redis and Chronicle Queue are no longer necessary by the Nuxeo architecture.

 This is a compact architecture because it includes a single node for Kafka, so you don't need to deploy Zookeeper to keep track of status of the Kafka cluster nodes, Kafka topics, partitions etc.

 In this architecture: